yuhko-msft/microsoft-graph-docs/api-reference/beta/api/messagetrace-get.md

 |Application|MessageTrace.Read.All|
 |

 This API is accessible only to Tenant Admin, Security Admin and Security Reader roles.
-All other roles will be refused as unauthorized.

 ## HTTP request